jaeyk/comp_thinking_social_science/style_guides.md

 [Literate programming](http://www.literateprogramming.com/index.html)

 - Writing a paper and codes are not fundamentally different.
-At some point, both of them should be able to be understood and used by some other people aside from the authors.
+They are all about logic and communications.

 [Google's R style guide](https://google.github.io/styleguide/Rguide.xml)